g-martens/ansible-references/conditional/error_handling.md

 ```
-With error handling you can control the behavour of ansible when a tasks fails, and what the conditions are for a task to fail.
+With error handling you can control the behavior of ansible when a tasks fails, and what the conditions are for a task to fail.
 For this you can use the following keywords:
 1. ignore_errors
 2. force_handlers